vecin2/em_automation/README.md

 Process descriptor id is Customer
 ```
 ## Include
-Include allows wrapping other templates so they can be reuse and avoid SQL code duplication.
+Include allows wrapping other templates so they can be reused and avoid SQL code duplication.
 ```sql
 #Compute descriptor id  which is used in 'add_process_descriptor.sql'
 {% set process_descriptor_id = prj_prefix()+ entity_def_id.capitalize() + verb_name.capitalize() -%}